Application period for 2023 is now closed. Applicants will be notified of their status in December.

 - Apply as an individual artist, not a collaborative group or team

-Please note that the Board of Directors of Storyknife has mandated that all residents must be vaccinated against COVID-19 and show proof of that vaccination prior to residency.
+Please note that the Board of Directors of Storyknife has mandated that all residents must be vaccinated and appropriately boosted against COVID-19 and show proof of that vaccination prior to residency.

-You will provide a work sample and answer three questions (each answer 300 words or fewer).
+You will provide a work sample and answer four questions (each answer 300 words or fewer).

 - How have you sought to educate yourself as a writer?
 (Formal education not a prerequisite, but evidence of curiosity and learning in your applicable genre is.)

 - What is your experience with publishing your work?
 (Publishing is not a prerequisite but is considered a goal for writers who attend Storyknife.)

 - What project will you pursue while in residency?
 (Please note that you will be free to work on whatever writing you wish during residency.
 We simply are interested in what you think you’ll be pursuing.)